SENTIMENT:BULLISH

 2. Processing Scope

-2.2 Nature & Purpose: Storage, computation, analysis, and reporting of data to fulfill the obligations under the Terms of Service.
+2.2 Nature & Purpose: Storage, computation, analysis (including automated processing/ADMT), and reporting of data to fulfill the obligations under the Terms of Service.
+Processing shall adhere to data minimization principles and be limited to documented purposes.

 3. Processor Obligations